Sumboard

 Pricing opacity signals enterprise sales cycles.
 Looker's "contact sales" pricing model typically results in $120,000+ annual contracts for embedded use cases.
 For lean SaaS teams, that pricing conversation means getting budget approval, going through procurement, and justifying enterprise BI costs when you just need clean dashboards for customers.

 Google Cloud coupling is strong.
 Looker works best when your data lives in Google Cloud Platform.
 If you're running on AWS or Azure, you're either moving data to BigQuery or accepting sub-optimal performance.
-The architectural coupling influences more than just your analytics layerâ€"it can shape infrastructure decisions across your stack.
+The architectural coupling influences more than just your analytics layer.
+It can shape infrastructure decisions across your stack.
 Learn more about Looker alternatives if this coupling doesn't fit your architecture.

-When Looker Embedded makes sense: If you're a technical product organization already running on Google Cloud with data teams comfortable in LookML, Looker Embedded leverages existing expertise.
+When Looker Embedded makes sense: If you're a technical product organization already running on Google Cloud with data teams comfortable in LookML, Looker Embedded uses existing expertise.
 The consistency of LookML definitions across internal and customer-facing analytics can be valuable for maintaining data governance.

 What to Look for Beyond These Two